-There is a newer version of this course.
-Please see the schedule for the new Mixed Models Analyses Using SAS course.
+There is a new version of this course.
+Please see Mixed Models Analyses Using SAS.

 This course teaches you how to analyze linear mixed models using PROC MIXED.
 A brief introduction to analyzing generalized linear mixed models using PROC GLIMMIX is also included.